What is Born to Move?

 Born to Move Techniques: each technique is fully laid out for intent and ‘feel’.
 Plenty of time is dedicated to practice, ensuring you can apply these methods immediately in your clinic.

-The lower limbs are covered during the first day, along with essential elements of functional movement such as directions and drivers.
+The lower limbs are covered during the morning, along with essential elements of functional movement such as directions and drivers.

-Throughout the course, fascial touch skills are explored in movement, creating powerful effects on the myofascial tissues.
+Throughout the course, fascial touch skills are explored in movement.

 We finish by blending the material together to give a full body treatment, learning to feel the connections through the body in many different positions with a variety of movement ideas.